Cray-HPE/sat/docs/man/sat-diag.8.rst

 launch a given command on these controllers.
 Targets are polled at a specific interval.
 A report is printed after all targets have completed their diagnostics, either to stdout (default) or to files, one for each switch.
-A Redfish username and password is required.
+API gateway authentication is required.

 ARGUMENTS
 =========

 *command* [args]
-        Specify the alias of a diagnostic command which can be called through Redfish, as well as arguments to pass to that command.
+        Specify the alias of a diagnostic command which can be called through Fox, as well as arguments to pass to that command.

 OPTIONS
 =======